 Business to Business (B2B): Agreements with other companies that offer useful services, such as cloud-based, cybersecurity, research and development, etc. All of these business processes involve the use of the digital signature.

-Business to Government (B2G): Boosting digitization initiatives, such as the development of smart cities, makes telecommunications companies a powerful ally of public institutions.
+Business to Government (B2G): Boosting digitization initiatives, such as developing smart cities, makes telecommunications companies a powerful ally of public institutions.

 The advantages of digital signature in distribution companies, besides the general benefits of the digital signature, are mainly the elimination of the need to use a courier service to sign a contract or any other changes in the service, in the event that there in no delivery nor goods receipt.

 In addition, it also prevents the risk of fraud in deliveries as the signatory can easily be identified, as well as the timestamp and location of the delivery.

 How does the digital signature influence on the international expansion of companies?
-We must certainly take this into account in how to take a company global.
+We must certainly take this into account if taking a company global.

-Business processes that are going digital, as well as the creation of a Single Digital Market have boosted those companies that had some doubts when accessing to foreing markets.
+Business processes that are going digital, as well as the creation of a Single Digital Market have pushed those companies with doubts towards expanding to foreign markets.

 This is where the concept of mobility is inherently associated to the digital signature, preventing large and frequent movements, and thus opening the door to close deals from anywhere.

-The laboratory industry may be one with the greatest levels of bureaucracy .
-This is due to the fact that they are constantly treating with sensitive information, including confidential informations related to their researches, for instance medical history, results on both tests and methods and informed consents.
+The laboratory industry may be the one with the greatest levels of bureaucracy .
+This is due to the fact that they are constantly treating with sensitive information, including confidential information on research, for instance medical history, results on both tests and methods and informed consents.